m-lab/siteinfo/README.md

 * `./sites/projects.json`: similar to machines.json above, but a map of every machine, using the machine's short name (e.g., mlab2-lju01), to its GCP project.
+* `./sites/registration.json`: consumed by the [Heartbeat Service](https://github.com/m-lab/locate/tree/main/cmd/heartbeat#readme) to create the registration message on start.
 * `./sites/sites.json`: an exhaustive inventory of every M-Lab site, with as much data and metadata as we have about the site, the machines at the site and the experiments running on each machine.
 This will generally be overkill for